- Academic Affairs

 Mentors are integral to the effectiveness of the UMB CURE Scholars Program.
 Research shows mentors play a vital role in the success of children and young adults.

-- Help trainee contend with academic barriers; provide advice about thesis and authorship issues.
+- Help trainee contend with academic barriers and provide advice about thesis and authorship issues

 With a 5:1 mentor-to-scholar ratio, mentors cultivate relationships with their scholar to: